-San Antonio is on a fairly well traveled road which connects El Triunfo to Sasorí.
-The canton has above average access to transportation.
-The majority of the houses have direct vehicle access, and public busses pass every hour.
+San Antonio is on a fairly well-traveled road which connects El Triunfo to Sasorí.
+The canton has above-average access to transportation.
+The majority of the houses have direct vehicle access, and public buses pass every hour.

 95% of the community has electricity and access to mail.
 As there is no phone line, the majority of residents use cellular phones.
 80% of residents own titles for their land.

 In addition to river water, the canton has access to natural springs which supply the majority of water for drinking and washing.
 25% of the residents are connected to a small gravity-fed chlorinated system, but the water is not used for drinking.